 Create an XHTML file

-Now you can create a simple XHTML file that calls this Flash player and embeds it onto the page here.
-Following is the code:
+Create a simple XHTML file that calls Flowplayer and embeds it onto the page.
+Use the following code, making the following substitutions:

 - On line 3, replace